GeoscienceAustralia/wagl/docs/source/invoking.rst

   $ /base/output/directory/batchid-b6cbadbe98/jobid-5b00d6/

-Intersecting the gaip workflow, and have it execute across a list of scenes
+Intersecting the wagl workflow, and have it execute across a list of scenes
 ---------------------------------------------------------------------------

-The *--task* command line option for *gaip_pbs* allows the user to have specific control of the workflow, whilst still retaining the capability of running it in bulk over a list of scenes.
+The *--task* command line option for *wagl_pbs* allows the user to have specific control of the workflow, whilst still retaining the capability of running it in bulk over a list of scenes.
 The example below only executes the workflow up to the end of CalculateCoefficients, and only for a single scene.
-This is because most of the luigi tasks defined in gaip.multifie_workflow are for a given scene's group and granules.
+This is because most of the luigi tasks defined in wagl.multifie_workflow are for a given scene's group and granules.

 .. code-block:: bash

-   $ luigi --module gaip.multifile_workflow CalculateCoefficients \
+   $ luigi --module wagl.multifile_workflow CalculateCoefficients \
      --level1 /path/to/LS5_TM_OTH_P51_GALPGS01-007_111_068_20000707 \
-     --work-root /my/work/LS5_TM_OTH_P51_GALPGS01-007_111_068_20000707.gaip-work --workers 4 --local-scheduler
+     --work-root /my/work/LS5_TM_OTH_P51_GALPGS01-007_111_068_20000707.wagl-work --workers 4 --local-scheduler

-The bulk submission workflow entrypoint is defined in the luigi Task named *ARD*, which initialise the entire gaip.multifile_workflow tree.
+The bulk submission workflow entrypoint is defined in the luigi Task named *ARD*, which initialise the entire wagl.multifile_workflow tree.
 In order to submit a list of scenes but only execute a partial workflow such as *CalculateCoefficients*, then a generic luigi task class named *CallTask* has been defined for this very purpose.

 The example below will run the *CalculateCoefficients* for each input scene:

 .. code-block:: bash

-   $ luigi --module gaip.multifile_workflow CallTask --level1-list /path/to/level1-scenes.txt --outdir /path/to/the/output/directory --task CalculateCoefficients
+   $ luigi --module wagl.multifile_workflow CallTask --level1-list /path/to/level1-scenes.txt --outdir /path/to/the/output/directory --task CalculateCoefficients

-The example below is using the *gaip_pbs* command line utility:
+The example below is using the *wagl_pbs* command line utility:

 .. code-block:: bash

-   $ gaip_pbs --level1-list /path/to/level1-scenes.txt --outdir /path/to/the/output/directory --logdir /path/to/the/logs/directory --env /path/to/the/environment/script --nodes 10 --project v10 --queue express --hours 2 --email your.name@something.com --dsh --task CalculateCoefficients
+   $ wagl_pbs --level1-list /path/to/level1-scenes.txt --outdir /path/to/the/output/directory --logdir /path/to/the/logs/directory --env /path/to/the/environment/script --nodes 10 --project v10 --queue express --hours 2 --email your.name@something.com --dsh --task CalculateCoefficients

 You might notice that no arguments such as *--model*, *--vertices* or *--method* are present.
 This is because in order for the CallTask to be generic, it's easier to let any parameters that need parsing, and specify them using the *luigi.cfg* file and have luigi do all the work of parsing additional parameters.